-NYCC: Guidelines for dealing with and reporting prejudice based incidents, hate incidents and hate crimes in schools and settings (updated October 2019)
+NYC: Guidelines for dealing with and reporting prejudice-based incidents, hate incidents and hate crimes in schools and settings (updated October 2019)

-Hate Incidents should be reported to the local authority through the online reporting tool in the NYCC Guidelines for Dealing with and Reporting Prejudice Based Incidents and Hate Crimes in Schools and Settings.
-The guidance can be found here are shared with the multi-agency Hate Crime Working Group, in order to identify common themes and inform future approaches to tackling hate crime
+Hate Incidents should be reported to the local authority through the online reporting tool in the NYC Guidelines for Dealing with and Reporting Prejudice Based Incidents and Hate Crimes in Schools and Settings.
+The guidance can be found here

-Any prejudice based incident, hate incident and / or hate crime must always be reported to the Designated Safeguarding Lead in order to identify appropriate follow-up.
-Online reports
+Any prejudice-based incident, hate incident and / or hate crime must always be reported to the Designated Safeguarding Lead in order to identify appropriate follow-up.
+Online reports are shared with the multi-agency Hate Crime Working Group, in order to identify common themes and inform future approaches to tackling hate crime.
+We also report any records of hate crime or prejudice to NYCC